 Race/Ethnicity Comparisons, United States, Washington, King County, Bellevue and Seattle, 2017

 People of all ages exist within each racial/ethnic group in Bellevue.
 However, age distributions vary.
-About 21 percent of Bellevue’s White residents are older adults versus four percent of Bellevue’s Hispanic residents, and about 51 percent of Bellevue’s residents who are of two or more races are under the age of 18 compared to 16 percent of Bellevue’s White residents.
+About 21% of Bellevue’s white residents are older adults versus 4% of Bellevue’s Hispanic residents, and about 51% of Bellevue’s residents who are of two or more races are under the age of 18 compared to 16% of Bellevue’s white residents.

 Trends and Projections

 For the first time in 2015, a plurality of races/ethnicities existed in Bellevue as non-Hispanic whites no longer represented the majority of residents.
-The percentage of the population who are of a non-White race or ethnicity in Bellevue has tripled over the past two and a half decades climbing from 15 percent in 1990 to about 50 percent in 2017.
-This trend mirrors national trends where the proportion of non-White population has increased from 24 percent to 39 percent during the same period.
-It also brings Bellevue more in line with the western region of the United States, which has had higher proportions of non-White populations over the decades.
+The percentage of the population who are of a non-white race or ethnicity in Bellevue has tripled over the past two and a half decades climbing from 15% in 1990 to about 50% in 2017.
+This trend mirrors national trends where the proportion of non-white population has increased from 24% to 39% during the same period.
+It also brings Bellevue more in line with the western region of the United States, which has had higher proportions of non-white populations over the decades.

 Percent Non-White Trends in the United States, the Western Region of the U.S. and Bellevue

 The following two maps show increases in the percentages of minorities living within King County census tracts between 2000 and 2010, illustrating how dispersed this trend has been in the county, especially in the south and east.